gideaworx/go-encoding/urlvalues/README.md

 PRs are welcome.
 Please [open an issue](./issues/new) first so it can be triaged and discussed.
 Make sure you follow the [Code of Conduct](./CODE-OF-CONDUCT.md) guidelines.

-Make sure all PRs have corresponding [Ginkgo](https://onsi.github.io/ginkgo/) tests, and are formatted using `gofmt`.
+Make sure all PRs have corresponding [Ginkgo](https://onsi.github.io/ginkgo/) tests, and are formatted using `gofmt -s`.
 PRs that do not have these will be rejected.

 ### License